The Importance of Executive Functioning Skills In Child Development Today

-The executive functioning skills describe your child’s higher-level mental abilities to manage and regulate tasks, actions, and emotions.
-They are helpful in keeping her alert, organized, and emotionally secure.
+The executive functioning skills describe our higher-level mental abilities to manage and regulate tasks, actions, and emotions.
+They are helpful in keeping us alert, organized, and emotionally secure.

-The skills involve the use of logic in order to have herself under constant check, and prevent negative energy and emotions from taking over.
+The skills involve the use of logic to have ourselves under constant check, and prevent negative energy and emotions from taking over.

-To illustrate, your child’s executive functions are working just fine if she can do the following:
+To illustrate, our executive functions are working just fine if we can do the following correctly:

-• Regulate and control her private and public behavior.
+- Regulate and control our private and public behavior.

 The opposite is true in a child who cannot master healthy executive functioning skills.
 She will comparatively have problems learning at school, and will develop questionable personalities.